 Where is your favorite place to shoot around Hood Canal?

-Lake Cushman is also a very beautiful place to take photos.
-I love to shoot from a special 3,000' ridge top with a sweeping 360 degree view of the Cascades and Olympics.
+Lake Cushman, Skokomish Valley, and all the estuaries of the Skokomish, Hamma Hamma, Duckabush and Dosewallips Rivers are wonderful places to visit, explore, and take photos.
+I love to shoot from a special 3000' ridge top with a sweeping 360 degree view of the Cascades and Olympics.
+And there are many places that I have yet to find.
 But if I were to narrow my answer to one favorite place, it would be paddling in a kayak anywhere on Hood Canal on a warm summer evening.

 Do you know someone who delights in shooting the under-trodden nooks of Hood Canal?
 Someone who sleeps with a tripod and welcomes the sunrise DSLR-in-hand?
 Is this person you?
 We’re on the hunt for those who love to shoot the Hood Canal.
 Get in touch with us, and you might be featured as next month’s Spotlight Photographer.